riyatyag-6/Drum-Kit/README.md

 # Drum-Kit
-Drum Kit which play different sounds
+Drum Kit is a website which play different instrumental sounds on clicking the images or via pressing keyboard key.

 # Tool Used
 HTML,CSS,Javascript,Document Object Model (DOM)